Devastated Kentucky tornado survivors pick through debris; search turns to recovery | Science-Environment

 Kentucky residents, many without power, water or even a roof over their heads, worked on Sunday to salvage what they could in towns scarred by a string of powerful tornadoes that officials fear killed more than 100 people while obliterating homes, businesses and anything else in their way.
 Authorities said they had little hope of finding survivors beneath the rubble, but rescue workers continued to scour fields of debris.

-Pastor Stephen Boyken, head of His House Ministries in Mayfield, was one of the first people at the candle factory.
-He said he held the hand of a woman who was trapped and prayed with her, urging her to stay awake as she drifted in and out of consciousness, waiting for ambulances to arrive.
-The woman was eventually rescued.
+Laurie Lopez, 53, received a tornado alert on her phone about 20 minutes before her entire house started shaking.
+She took cover in a hallway with her 19-year-old daughter and their two Huskies.
+Sirens near downtown also went off, she said.
+"Soon the (window) glass started just burst in, we could hear it flying.
+I have it like all over my bedroom," she said.
+The tornado "sounded like a freight train going through a brick house."

-"We were working together and searching, listening for the screams, listening for the cries," he said.
+The front of their two-story home appeared totally collapsed and part of the roof had fallen onto the lawn.
+Somewhere under the mound of debris was Lopez's car.
 Timothy McDill, 48, a refrigeration repair technician, slept Saturday night without water or power in his house in Mayfield, which his parents bought in 1992.
 A telephone pole had come through a window and the brick exterior was ripped off, leaving entire rooms exposed.

 The night of the storm, he tied himself, his wife, his two grandkids, 14 and 12, their two Chihuahuas and a cat to a drainpipe in their basement using a flagpole rope and waited for it to be over.
 "They were troopers.
 They didn't cry that much," McDill said of the children.
 "Me and my missus were doing all the crying.
 We were scared we were going to lose the kids and they don't think of that."

-Steve Wright, 61, was driving around looking for gas on Sunday morning, nervous because he was running low.
+Steve Wright, 61, was driving around looking for gas on Sunday morning.
 A resident of Mayfield for the last four years, his apartment complex was largely spared.
 After the storm had passed, he took a flashlight and started walking around town looking for people who might be trapped.
 He ended up helping a father pull his dead 3-year-old from the rubble.

 "It was bad.
 I helped dig out a dead baby, right up here," he said gesturing to debris that used to be a two-story house.
 "I prayed for both of them, that was all I could do."
 DESTRUCTIVE, UNUSUAL